mustaque369/SQL_Project_Music_Store_Analysis/sql_questions.md

 WHERE sales_per_country.purchases_per_genre = max_genre_per_country.max_genre_number;
 ```

 ### Q3: Write a query that determines the customer that has spent the most on music for each country.
-### Write a query that returns the country along with the top customer and how much they spent.
-### For countries where the top amount spent is shared, provide all customers who spent this amount. */
+Write a query that returns the country along with the top customer and how much they spent.
+For countries where the top amount spent is shared, provide all customers who spent this amount.

-### Method 1: using CTE
+### Method 1: Using CTE
 ```
 WITH Customter_with_country AS (
 		SELECT customer.customer_id,first_name,last_name,billing_country,SUM(total) AS total_spending,